tsameema/Python-Mini_Adventures/Project4_Blackjack/README.md

 # Blackjack Game
 This is a Python implementation of the classic card game Blackjack.
-In this game, the player's goal is to reach a hand value as close to 21 as possible without exceeding it.
-The game is played against a computer dealer.
+Blackjack, also known as 21, is a card game where players try to get as close to 21 points as possible without going over.
+This program uses images drawn with text characters, called
+ASCII art.
+American Standard Code for Information Interchange (ASCII) is a mapping of text characters to numeric codes that computers used before Unicode replaced it.

 ## Project Structure
 The project consists of two Python files: blackjack.py and main.py.
 Below is an overview of each file's purpose and the functionality it provides: